 Students applying for the ATLAS bachelor’s programme have to meet the English language requirements.
 Please note that you have to meet the English language requirement before the application deadline.
 Students can meet the language requirements by one of the following documents as proof of their English language proficiency:

-- Dutch VWO-diploma with English as exam subject.
+- Dutch VWO-diploma with English as an exam subject.

 - IELTS (academic) with an overall score of 7.0 and a certificate not older than two years.